Shattering Case Interview Myths with Data

 Poor preparation makes cases unpleasant

 Candidates will rarely perform well in a session if they are under-prepared, and candidates who don’t perform well will rarely enjoy a session.
-Over time, the candidate falls further behind, leading to even less enjoyment
+Over time, the candidate falls further behind, leading to even less enjoyment.
+All of this hurts one’s confidence and leads to problems.

 Notes: Candidates self-report this score immediately after the session is completed.
 Firmsconsulting does not discuss these scores with the candidates nor alter these self-reported scores.